Geniez91/micro-front-end-tp-1/cra/README-EFREI.md

 2) Remote App Development (Client's View)

 * Develop a landing page using components from the Component App.
-* Integrate Vitest for testing.
+* Integest for testing.
 Write basic tests for your components.
 * Implement a fake API call to fetch and display data (use tools like JSONPlaceholder or create your own mock data).
 Use mockapi for a quick available api : https://mockapi.io/  or the pokemon api https://pokeapi.co/